dylsteck/tap/README.md

 pnpm dev
 ```

-Cortex should now be running on [localhost:3000](http://localhost:3000/).
+Tap should now be running on [localhost:3000](http://localhost:3000/).

 ---